 Homemade White Hot Chocolate

 - 1 cup good quality white chocolate chips or chopped white chocolate I use Guittard or Ghirardelli

 - Optional garnishes: white chocolate chips, white chocolate shavings, marshmallows, whipped cream, candy canes

-- Place the milk, white chocolate, and salt in a medium saucepan.
+Place the milk, white chocolate, vanilla and a pinch of salt (if using) in a medium saucepan.
 Whisk continuously over medium-low heat, until the chocolate has melted and the mixture is smooth (do not boil).
-Remove from heat and stir in vanilla extract.
 Serve immediately.

 Add a splash of peppermint schnapps for a spiked Peppermint White Hot Chocolate.

 Add 1/8 to 1/4 teaspoon peppermint extract for Peppermint White Hot Chocolate.
 Serve with a candy cane for the garnish.

 A generous splash of Rumchata adds a slight cinnamon and vanilla flavor.